Robert S. Beightler: Gubernatorial and congressional consideration

 He did write that ending his public career as governor of "the grand old state of Ohio" was an appealing prospect.
-Beightler miscalculated the political atmosphere, as Lausche would lose by 40,000 votes the following year in a banner year for Republicans.
+Beightler miscalculated the political atmosphere, as Lausche lost by 40,000 votes the following year in a banner year for Republicans.

 In 1946, talks circulated again of Beightler running for political office, this time for Congress.
 However, he said was not interested in a legislative position and called it "a nobody's job."

 Opposition to Eisenhower candidacy

 On November 9, 1950, while stationed in the Pacific, he sent a letter to Robert A. Taft congratulating him on his Senate re-election victory.
 The letter discussed a personal meeting with Gen. Douglas MacArthur on the subject, in which Beightler had encouraged MacArthur to run in 1952, but MacArthur showed no interest.
-MacArthur shared the same views as Beightler on Eisenhower, and both would go on to endorse Taft in 1952.
+MacArthur shared the same views as Beightler on Eisenhower, and both went on to endorse Taft in 1952.
 In Taft's reply on November 24, 1950, he implied to Beightler that Eisenhower was incompetent and likely to be influenced by money and political endorsements.

 Ohio Turnpike Commission

 After leaving the military in 1953, Beightler headed the Ohio Turnpike Commission as executive director.
-Beightler oversaw the construction and completion of the Ohio Turnpike.
+He oversaw the construction and completion of the Ohio Turnpike.
 He resigned as executive director to become a member of the commission.

 Retirement and family

-Beightler retired officially in 1962 to Worthington, Ohio.
+Beightler retired in 1962 to Worthington, Ohio.
 Over the years he had been a good investor, and had a large retirement savings.
 He enjoyed gardening and fishing, and spent his winters in Florida.
 He followed national and international affairs closely, as well as Wall Street out of interest of his own financial holdings.
 He was also active in veterans and civic groups.

 Beightler had two children with Anne, Robert Jr., who attended the United States Military Academy at West Point, and Marjorie.
 Robert Jr. served in the Philippines during World War II as a platoon leader in the 511th Parachute Infantry Regiment of the 11th Airborne Division.
-Despite both father and son fighting in their respective divisions in the Battle of Manila, neither would meet in combat until April in northern Luzon.
+Despite both father and son fighting in their respective divisions in the Battle of Manila, the two did not meet in a combat area until April in northern Luzon.

 Beightler died on February 12, 1978.
 He is buried at Oakdale Cemetery in Marysville.

 Beightler had said of his hometown "With you, I lived many of my greatest moments, from which I have many of my fondest memories.
 Memories of Marysville during my 28 years here are among my warmest thoughts."